 Before lamination and sintering, the LTCC ceramic PCB manufacturer PCBONLINE will check every PCB layer to ensure the PCB quality and yield rate.

-What Applications can LTCC Ceramic PCBs Apply to?
+What Applications Can LTCC Ceramic PCBs Apply to?

 The LTCC ceramic technology can fabricate multilayer ceramic PCBs in three-dimensional design.
-It allows high-density circuits with a fine trace space/width and reduces the product's size.
+It allows high-density circuits with a delicate trace space/width and reduces the product's size.
 LTCC ceramic PCBs have good conductivity, low dielectric constant, and low dielectric loss, so they are suitable for RF, microwave, and millimeter wave devices.
 LTCC ceramic technology can be used to manufacture electronic components and integrate them with front-end modules.

-You can use LTCC ceramic PCBs in:
+You can use LTCC ceramic PCBs in the following ways:

 - Automotive electronics - LTCC ceramic PCBs can be used in all kinds of automotive sensors, such as voltage sensors, pressure sensors, and radar sensors.
 The ignition coils, inverter, water pump, and oil pump also use LTCC ceramic PCBs.
 Besides, LTCC ceramic PCBs also find applications in electronic shift and the air conditioning system of electronic vehicles.